m3y/asctx/README.md

 # asctx

 ## Overview
-This is the context switch helper for `aws sso login` This script assumes that `aws configure sso` has been done.
+This is the context switch helper for `aws sso login`.
+This script assumes that `aws configure sso` has been done.
 - https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html